matter-labs/zksync-era/docs/guides/external-node/08_pruning.md

 Pruning and [snapshot recovery](07_snapshots_recovery.md) are independent features.
 Pruning works both for archival nodes restored from a Postgres dump, and nodes recovered from a snapshot.
-Conversely, a node recovered from a snapshot may have pruning disabled; this would mean that it would retain data starting from the snapshot indefinitely (but not earlier data, see [snapshot recovery limitations](07_snapshots_recovery.md#current-limitations)).
+Conversely, a node recovered from a snapshot may have pruning disabled; this would mean that it retains all data starting from the snapshot indefinitely (but not earlier data, see [snapshot recovery limitations](07_snapshots_recovery.md#current-limitations)).

 A rough guide whether to choose the recovery option and/or pruning is as follows: